pstorch/bahnhoefe.gpx/README.md

 By default RSAPI expects an Elasticsearch instance running on localhost port 9200.
 You can start this testinstance or as an alternative you can set the environment parameter to the production instance `-e "ELASTIC_BASE_URL=http://94.136.168.53"`.

+## Maria DB

+For local testing purpose you can start a MariaDB in docker with `mariadb-start.sh`.

+Enter mysql CLI:
+`docker exec -it mariadb mysql -ursapi -prsapi rsapi --default-character-set=utf8mb4`

+### Migrations

+Before using the DB it needs to be populated with schema and data, also updates might be necessary from time to time.

+When the project is build, you can start the DB migrations with: `java -jar target/rsapi-20180902.2226-SNAPSHOT.jar db migrate -i test config.yml
+`.

+The context (`-i` parameter) can take the following values:
+- prod: for production
+- test: for local testing
+- junit: for automated unit testing during maven build

 ## Use
 Point your browser to http://localhost:8080/{country}/stations, where `country` can be "de", "ch", "fi" or "uk"